adito0/compsys725/README.md

 p0.jpg                         21/08/2018 16:56         478525              syamira
 p2.jpg                         21/08/2018 16:47         628817              syamira
 ```
-- If user did not specify a valid/any listing format
+- If user did not specify a valid/any listing format:
 ```
 $ LIST g
 from server: -invalid file listing format